Is it Worth Buying a Travel Neck Pillow?

-I’m sure you’ve all seen them numerous times in airports, expertly placed so you pass them just before your flight.
-Or perhaps you’ve seen one attached to a travellers backpack, and wondered, ‘hmm, are they really that comfortable, worth carrying around, and looking a little bit silly for?…’.
+I’m sure you’ve all seen them numerous times in airports, Neck Pillows.
+Usually expertly placed so you pass them just before your flight.
+Or perhaps you’ve seen a neck pillow attached to a travellers backpack, and wondered, ‘hmm, are they really that comfortable, worth carrying around, and looking a little bit silly for?…’.
 Well I’m here to answer those questions.

 For a long time I was a doubter, as I honestly did think they looked a bit silly and seemed like a massive pain to take everywhere travelling.
 But believe it or not, I’m now a bold travel pillow advocate.
 However, finding a decent one can be a bit of a minefield, and I’ve personally owned no fewer than 3 different travel pillows in my time as well as sampling and trying out many.
 So in this post I’m going to discuss if it’s really worth buying a travel pillow, and if so, what kind of travel pillow should you get?